COVID-19: All lessons on webcam now - and they work brilliantly!

 The results have been amazing, not just in English but in all the essay-based subjects my daughter Issey did for GCSE.
 Catherine did so much to help Issey improve her writing style, understand and interpret literature and proof read her work in an effective way.
 Issey has become a far more confident writer and has learnt skills that will carry her through school and beyond.
 There is no question that she would not have achieved as she did without Catherine's help.
 I cannot recommend her highly enough.

-Superprof can also suggest english literature lessons to help you.
+Superprof can also suggest school support lessons to help you.

-Taking poetry lessons has never been easier: you're going to learn new skills.
+Taking methodology lessons has never been easier: you're going to learn new skills.